zenwalk/feralfilehosting/Feral Wiki/SSH/SSH guide Super - SSH basics - SSH tunnels - FTP to SFTP bridges/readme.md

 - Tabbed Gui
 - Gui is feature rich with copy and paste option, theme changing.

-**Can be used with the free for home use lightweight SFTP/FTP client [xftp4](http://www.netsarang.com/products/xfp_overview.html)**
+**Important note:** Can be used with the free for home use lightweight SFTP/FTP client [xftp4](http://www.netsarang.com/products/xfp_overview.html)

-Basically a very good ssh/terminal program.
+Basically a very good SSH/terminal program.
+Very customisable look and feel.

 #### Getting started

-After you have Downloaded and Installed Xshell 4, run the application and you will see a window similar to this: Follow the instructions in the images.
+After you have Downloaded and Installed XShell 4, run the application and you will see a window similar to this: Follow the instructions in the images.

-So click on the New Session icon to open the Session Properties. ( the shortcut for this ALT + N )
+So click on the `New Session` icon to open the Session Properties. ( the short cut for this ALT + N )

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20guide%20Super%20-%20SSH%20basics%20-%20SSH%20tunnels%20-%20FTP%20to%20SFTP%20bridges/xshell/1.png)
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20guide%20Super%20-%20SSH%20basics%20-%20SSH%20tunnels%20-%20FTP%20to%20SFTP%20bridges/xshell/2.png)

-NOTE: If you click OK and then connect here you can use Xshell in the conventional (putty) way with your default password found in your Manager/Slot/Server page.
+NOTE: If you click OK and then connect here you can use XShell in the conventional (putty) way with your default password found in your Manager/Slot/Server page.

 #### Authentication using a Username and Password